gbmhunter/AltiumScriptCentral/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v7.0.1.0 2013/08/21 Re-arranged folder structure.
+v7.1.0.0 2013/08/22 Added more PCB layer constants to Config.vbs.
+Added check for top and bottom dimension layers to CheckLayers.vbs. v7.0.1.0 2013/08/21 Re-arranged folder structure.
 Added ./src/Tools folder, put all tool scripts in this.
 Renamed ./src/PrereleaseChecks folder to just ./src/Checks, and moved MainScript.vbs into ./src folder, and renamed it to just Main.vbs.
 Updated script project file with new paths.
 Added folders to README under appropriate sections.
 Added core files section to README. v7.0.0.2 2013/08/20 Fixing issue with description tables in README.
 Replaced all tab characters with spaces. v7.0.0.1 2013/08/20 Tabulated the script file names and descriptions in the README.
 Removed unused limitations section.
 Added information about MainScript.vbs to README.
 Added info about CheckNameVerisonDate.vbs to README.